MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * **Bot messages in personal apps**:
   * Don't send multiple messages in quick duration.
   * Send one message with complete information.
-  * Avoid multi-turn conversations to complete a single workflow.
+  * Avoid multi-turn conversations to complete a single repetitive workflow.
   * Use a form (or task module) to collect all inputs from a user at one time.
   * NLP based conversational chatbots can use multi turn conversation to make the discussion more engaging and complete a workflow.